 A summary of the SVP goals can be viewed

 here.
 Congratulations to our Power2 Live Green Grant recipients for successfully completing their sustainable vision plans!

 Commercial Building Energy Efficiency Retrofit Program (CBRetro)

 The CBRetro Program was funded in 2009 by the American Recovery and Reinvestment Act (ARRA).
 All funds have been fully expended.
 The program assisted existing commercial buildings and multi-family apartment communities in the City's

-Business Corridor Revitalization Geography to increase energy efficiency and promote sustainable behaviors by providing partial reimbursement for energy efficiency improvements, including energy audits, insulation, lighting, HVAC, windows and doors, weatherization and solar PV.
+Business Corridor Revitalization Geography with increasing energy efficiency and promoting sustainable behaviors by providing partial reimbursement for energy efficiency improvements, including energy audits, insulation, lighting, HVAC, windows and doors, weatherization and solar PV.

-The goals of the CBRetro program are to create jobs and expand employment opportunities; increase the energy efficiency of existing structures by 15 percent or more; expand non-subsidized affordable housing options; and promote sustainable behaviors.
+The CBRetro program sought to increase the energy efficiency of existing structures by 15 percent or more; expand non-subsidized affordable housing options; and promote sustainable behaviors.